Bokeh is a photography term, Japanese for blur. The blur forces us to focus on the subject.

-- Using a sponge dauber, layer about 2-3 colours on white card stock
+- Using a sponge dauber, blend and layer about 2-3 colours on white card stock

 - Using a sponge dauber, pick a darker ink colour and put dots randomly on your card stock.
 It’s even more effective if you stamp on and stamp off so that you get a varying shade of the same colour – one dark and one light

 - Layer your dots with White Craft Ink or metallic inks for shimmer

 - Embellish with a greeting or an image

 Refer to the photo above to see how I put bokeh just at the center of the cards.
 You can do the whole card front but I find that it highlights the technique better when done this way.